If you’ve explored natural health, you might be familiar with Candida albicans overgrowth as a common health condition.

-I’m not a medical professional, but I know a lot about Candida from reading up on it, experiencing it firsthand, and helping clients identify and heal the psychospiritual root causes of it.
+As a master energy healer with 17 years of professional experience, I’m not a medical professional, but I know a lot about Candida from reading up on it and helping myself and my clients heal the spiritual, emotional and physical root causes of it.

-Candida albicans is a species of yeast commonly found in the human gut.
-Everyone naturally has some Candida, but it becomes problematic when conditions in the gut promote Candida growth and allow it to take over your body – starting with the gut and often expanding to the skin, vagina, ears, and mouth.
+In case you don’t know, Candida albicans is a species of yeast commonly found in the human body.
+Everyone naturally has some Candida, but it becomes problematic when conditions let it get out of balance and take over your body – starting with the gut and often expanding to the skin, vagina, anus, ears, and mouth.

 I’ve read descriptions of Candida as having hook-like protrusions for attaching itself to interior surfaces.
-(That sounds to me like it would cause significant, even if microscopic, damage.)
 Also, every Candida spore is coated with a thick protective layer that has to be dissolved before the fungus can be killed.
+Those are two very stubborn design features!

-Probiotics, kombucha, and essential oils are among the treatments I’ve seen for Candida overgrowth – but as with any physical condition, if you want to permanently eradicate it, then you need to eliminate the emotional root cause.
+Probiotics, kombucha, and essential oils are among the treatments I’ve seen for Candida overgrowth – but as with any physical condition, if you want to permanently eradicate it, then you need to eliminate the non-physical root causes.

 Candida albicans is a parasite, which as a biological term means it feeds off its host without providing any benefit to the host in return.